michelle123lam/lloom/docs/about/custom-models.md

 from text_lloom.llm import Model, EmbedModel
 ```

-Then, the key difference for non-OpenAI APIs is that users must implement two functions to (1) perform any necessary API **setup** operations and (2) to **call** the provided API and process its outputs.
+Then, the key difference for non-OpenAI APIs is that, for new models, you must implement two functions to (1) perform any necessary API **setup** operations and (2) to **call** the provided API and process its outputs.
 We will demonstrate these using the Gemini API.

 ### Setup functions
 A **setup** function takes an `api_key` as a parameter and is expected to return a `client` object, which is required for many LLM APIs and is used in the **call** functions.
 If the API does not use a client, this can be set as `None`.
 The function should perform any imports or initializations that are needed for the API to work properly.